Symmetry as a shadow of topological order and a derivation of topological holographic principle: Introduction

-In this paper, we show that an algebra of local symmetric operators not only involve point-like local symmetric operators, it must also involve extended operators, such as string-like operators, membrane-like operators, \etc. We find that, for a finite symmetry in $n$-dimensional space, such an algebra of extended symmetric operators determines a braided fusion $n$-category.
+We find that, for a finite symmetry in $n$-dimensional space, such an algebra of transparent patch operators determines a braided fusion $n$-category.
 If the algebra include all local symmetric operators, the braided fusion $n$-category will be non-degenerate.
-Further more, isomorphic algebras give rise to the same non-degenerate braided fusion $n$-category.
-Thus \textsf{categorical symmetries} are described by non-degenerate braided fusion $n$-categories, which happen to correspond to topological orders in one higher dimension.\cite{KZ200308898,KZ200514178} In other words, we suggest that group is not a proper description of symmetry, since (higher) symmetries and anomalous (higher) symmetries described by different (higher) groups can be equivalent.
+Further more, isomorphic algebras of transparent patch operators give rise to the same non-degenerate braided fusion $n$-category.
+Thus \textsf{categorical symmetries} are described by non-degenerate braided fusion $n$-categories, which happen to correspond to topological orders in one higher dimension.\cite{KZ200308898, KZ200514178} In other words, we suggest that group is not a proper description of symmetry, since (higher) symmetries and anomalous (higher) symmetries described by different (higher) groups can be equivalent.
 Finite symmetries are really described by non-degenerate braided fusion $n$-categories (\ie topological orders in one higher dimension).

-The calculation in this paper is based on operator algebra.
+The calculation in this paper is based on operator algebra\footnote{\ie algebra generated by local symmetric operators (LSOs), which we will refer to as LSO algebra for short throughout the rest of the paper}.
 A similar picture was obtained in \Rf{KZ210808835} based on ground state and their excitations.
 The operator algebra discussed in this paper may be related to the nets of local observable algebras in \Rf{HK6448} and topological net of extended defects in \Rf{KZ220105726}.
+See also \Rf{FT180600008} for related discussion on some of the examples discussed in this paper.

 The holographic theory of symmetry allows us to identify equivalent (higher and/or anomalous) symmetries, that can look quite different.
 For example, two (higher and/or anomalous) symmetries can be realized at boundaries of two symmetry protected topological (SPT) states with those symmetries in one higher dimension.
-If after gauging the respected symmetries in the SPT states, we obtain the same topological order, then the two corresponding symmetries have the the same \catsymm\ and are equivalent.
+If after gauging the respected symmetries in the SPT states, we obtain the same topological order, then the two corresponding symmetries have the same \catsymm\ and are equivalent.
 This is a systematic way to identify equivalent symmetries and their \catsymm.